allen048/credit-risk-classification/README.md

   indicates no positive predictions are
 	correct.
   -	(‘0’) Healthy loans: 1.00
   -	(‘1’) High-Risk loans: 0.85

-Accuracy Score: The model with the original data has an accuracy score of 99%, indicating the overall correctness of the model across both classes.
+•	Recall Score: This score also ranges from 0 to 1, where 1 indicates perfect recall and 0 indicates no relevant instances are 		identified.
+Recall is particularly important when the cost of false negatives is high, as in the in case of identifying high-risk 	loans.
-Precision Score:
+	-	(‘0’) Healthy loans: 0.99
-For healthy loans (0): 1.00 (indicating no false positives for healthy loans) For high-risk loans (1): 0.84 (indicating a low rate of false positives for high-risk loans)
+	-	(‘1’) High-Risk loans: 0.91